Best Ad Blockers for Chrome in 2026: Tested and Ranked

 ★★★★☆ 4.2 / 5

-uBlock Origin has been the gold standard of open-source ad blocking for nearly a decade, and it remains genuinely excellent software.
-Its filter list ecosystem is the largest in the industry — the EasyList, EasyPrivacy, and numerous community-maintained lists cover an enormous range of ad patterns.
-For users who want to go deep — tweaking per-site rules, enabling cosmetic filtering, managing their own filter subscriptions — uBlock Origin remains the most powerful tool available.
+uBlock Origin is open-source ad blocking done well.
+Its filter ecosystem is the largest available: EasyList, EasyPrivacy, and hundreds of community-maintained filter lists cover an enormous range of ad networks and trackers.
+For advanced users who want full control (customizing per-site rules, managing multiple filter subscriptions, tweaking cosmetic filters), uBlock Origin is the most configurable option here.

-The critical caveat for Chrome users in 2026 is the Manifest V3 situation.
-The full-featured uBlock Origin extension (uBO) relies on the webRequest blocking API, which is a Manifest V2 feature.
-Google has deprecated MV2 extensions and is progressively restricting their functionality in Chrome.
-As of early 2026, uBO still works on Chrome but its long-term status on Chromium browsers is uncertain.
-The team has released uBlock Origin Lite — a Manifest V3 compatible version — but it has significantly reduced capability, particularly for cosmetic filtering.
-On Firefox, this limitation doesn't apply: uBlock Origin runs at full power and remains the top recommendation for Firefox users without reservation.
+The hard constraint is Manifest V3.
+The full uBlock Origin depends on the webRequest API, a Manifest V2 feature that Google deprecated and is progressively restricting in Chrome.
+As of April 2026, uBO still runs on Chrome but its long-term viability there is uncertain.
+The uBlock team released uBlock Origin Lite for MV3 compatibility, but it trades significant capability for compliance, especially cosmetic filtering.
+On Firefox, uBlock Origin runs at full power without compromise and remains the top recommendation for Firefox users by a clear margin.

 Pros